blakeembrey/keyboard-manager/README.md

 new Keyboard().addListener(keyboard.getListener())
 ```

+### Stringify Key

-* The `stringifyKey` function returns a string that is used to identify the keyboard shortcut.
+The `stringifyKey(...keys)` function returns a consistent identity string for the keyboard shortcut.
+Internally, `keyboardEventCombo(e)` will map keyboard events to the matching string.

-* Returning `true` from a listener function will enable keyboard shortcut propagation.
-  * Use this feature to enable keyboard shortcut "scopes".
-* The second argument to `createShortcuts` is a boolean `returnValue`, used when no shortcut matches
-  * Defaults to `true`, set to `false` to disable propagation and create a new keyboard "scope".
+### Create Shortcuts

+The `createShortcuts(map [, returnValue])` function accepts a map of keyboard shortcut functions and returns a single listener function for mounting with `keyboard.addListener(callback)`.

+**Tip:** `returnValue` defaults to `true` for propagation.
+Setting to `false` will stop propagation, effectively creating a new shortcut "scope".
+This is useful for features, such as full-screen modals or recording keyboard shortcuts, where key presses should not interact with the rest of the document.

-### Filter Input Keyboard Events
+### Filter Input Event

+Wrap any listener in `filterInputEvent(callback)` to automatically ignore and propagate events originating from an input-like element (`<input />`, `<select />`, `<textarea />` or content-editable elements).

 ```js
 import { stringifyKey, createShortcuts, filterInputEvent } from 'keyboard-manager'